Brainsware/bacon-site/Views/Articles/getting-started.markdown

 > **Note:** bacon-dist is used here as bacon itself is only published as a library and would require you to set up a project on your own.

-This will download all the necessary software, and create all important directories and sample configuration files for your new cat blog:
+This will download all the necessary software, and create all important directories and sample configuration files for your new cat blog.

+You should see the following output:
 ```
 Installing brainsware/bacon-dist (0.1.0)
   - Installing brainsware/bacon-dist (0.1.0)